OnionIoT/documentation/docs/introduction/comparison-of-firmware-v0.3.4-and-v23.05.3.md

   - The default networking configuration is better and more accessible.
 It also has out-of-the-box support for hardware interfaces.
 - **Leverage our knowledge**
   - Onion has worked with OpenWRT since 2015.
 Over time we've learned a lot.
-  - The Omega2, with its new firmware, is the only MIPS platform that can run modern Node.js v16.
+  - The Omega2, with its new firmware, is the only MIPS platform that can run modern Node.js v18. <!-- TODO: update above with NODE_VERSION variable -->

 ### How is it built?